 Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

-Color Choices in Quilting - Why You Can Never Decide
+Color Choice in Quilting - Why It's So Hard to Decide

 You're sitting in front of your fabric shelf.
-You pull out stack after stack.
-You arrange combinations on the table, push them away, swap out a fat quarter here, a background fabric there – and by the end, you're exhausted.
+You pull out one stack after another.
+You lay combinations on the table, push them away again, swap out a fat quarter here, a background fabric there – and in the end, you're exhausted.
 No clear decision.
 No cutting.
 No progress.

 Why can't I just make up my mind?
-Others manage to.
+Others manage it.

 The truth is: It's not about your talent.